SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_12_1.png)

 Note: Your Desktop Agent on the system tray may restart a couple of times.
-Once completed, the RPA Desktop Agent will then be connected to the SAP Build Process Automation tenant that you have access to.
+Once completed, the Desktop Agent will then be connected to the SAP Build Process Automation tenant that you have access to.
 <br>